 CO2 - Soft Skills: To empower students to create better impact on a target audience through content creation, effective delivery, appropriate body language and overcoming nervousness, in situations like presentations, Group Discussions and interviews.

 CO3 - Aptitude: To analyze, understand and employ the most suitable methods to solve questions on arithmetic and algebra.

-CO4 - Aptitude: To analyze, understand and employ the most suitable methods to solve questions on arithmetic and argebra.
 CO4 - Aptitude: To investigate and apply suitable techniques to solve questions on logical reasoning and data analysis.